rovco/rovco.github.io/content/careerframework/software-engineer/level02.md

 I deliver results against a strategic company-level business objective or key component of the Vaarst mission.

 I have a well-rounded set of technical skills and development methodologies, and apply them with a sophisticated approach that is best suited for each project.
-I design systems that are far from my previous experience, anticipating scale and scope beyond the current requirements at Dropbox or in areas otherwise unexplored.
+I design systems that are far from my previous experience, anticipating scale and scope beyond the current requirements at Vaarst or in areas otherwise unexplored.
 I make or participate in discussions around making sweeping technical choices that lack clearly correct answers, but am able to articulate the rationale and technical vision behind those choices.
 I partner with cross-functional stakeholders to identify major new business opportunities unlocked by technical capabilities.

 |Area          | Description       |
 |:-------------|:------------------|